 You have an advantage.
 You, personally have met them at the viewing of the property.
 You are not relying on a Property Manger's assessment of them.
-Take the opportunity to ask them why they are vacating their current property, how long they have been there, etc. Your prospective tenant will complete an Application Form, if they are interested in applying for the property.
+Take the opportunity to ask them why they are vacating their current property, how long they have been there, etc. Your prospective tenant will complete an Application Form if they are interested in applying for the property.
 All adults, intending to move in, should complete a separate application form.
-This will detail their employment, income, previous tenancies and personal references.
+This will detail their employment, income, previous tenancies, and personal references.

-Firstly, their employment and income needs to be verified.
+Firstly, their employment and income need to be verified.
 Try to speak with their immediate supervisor, rather than the HR person.
 If need be, speak with both.
 You will glean a lot more from a conversation with their supervisor.

 Their previous tenancy needs to be verified.
-If they have been renting through an Agency, you should request their rental payment ledger.
+If they have been renting through an agency, you should request their rental payment ledger.
 This will show how many times their rental payments have fallen into arrears.
 Also, try to speak with the actual property manager, that has been looking after the property.
 Do not stop there.
 Do the same checks on the tenancy that they were in, prior to this one.
 If they have been tenanting a Private rental, speak with their previous Landlord to obtain this same information.
 Make sure that you verify the name on the ledger.
 Was it tenanted by just one or more of the applicants?
 If more than one is moving in, you need the information of all adults who will be occupying your investment property.

 Personal References should also be checked.
 However, do you really think they will give a referee that will have something negative to say?
 If you are happy with all of the above checks, the next one is the search of the National Tenancy Database.